hmcts/et-full-system-servers/README.md

 First, ensure you have the following installed

-- Docker Desktop (minikube may also work)
+- Docker Desktop (minikube may also work) OR a remote cluster (microk8s etc..)
 - Skaffold (https://skaffold.dev) (brew install skaffold)
 - Kubectl (https://kubernetes.io/docs/tasks/tools/)
 - Lens IDE (https://k8slens.dev) (Not essential - just a GUI way of seeing what kubernetes is doing)